 Overall, this mower is very good.
 It is quality built and does pretty well on hillsides and around obstacles.

-The Pro-Stance is a solid machine that has a fair cut quality.
+The Gravely Pro-Stance is a solid machine that has a fair cut quality.
 I do have a few complaints about this mower though.

-The length of the mower if very long… folding up the platform allows it to be shorter on trailers however it makes the mower slower on “zero turns.”
+The length of the mower is very long… folding up the platform allows it to be shorter on trailers however it makes the mower slower on “zero turns.”
 The length of the mower does allow it to stick very well onto hills.

 The gas tank is also centered on the rear wheels just like the Grandstand which is great for stability.

-My favorite feature on this mower is the foot deck adjustment.
+My favorite feature of this mower is the foot deck adjustment.
 Being able to raise and lower the deck with your foot while mowing is so convenient.
 It is much more difficult to do this with all of the other stand ons that only have hand deck adjustments.

 Overall, this mower is pretty good.
 I would say if you can get a good deal on one then it is worth it but if prices are the same I would go a different direction.

-Cub Cadet Pro X
+6. Cub Cadet Pro X

 The Cub Cadet Pro X mower is the new kid on the block.
 It is a brand new unit that was released at the 2019 GIE Expo.
 There are a lot of things you will like about this mower.
 The stand-on appears to be a good mix of the Wright, Scag, and Ferris mowers.

 This stand-on may turn out to be the mower you've been waiting for.
 It has a suspension platform, adjustable thigh pad, amazing deck lift assist, and many more features.
-When you really dive into the details of this mower it is obvious that Cub Cadet really listened to their customers wants and needs.
+When you really dive into the details of this mower it is obvious that Cub Cadet really listened to their customer's wants and needs.

 Best Stand-On for Hills

 One of the key advantages of a stand on over a zero turn mower is stability on hills.
-Every mower on the list above will probably out perform the majority of sit-on zero turn mowers on hill stability.
+Every mower on the list above will probably outperform the majority of sit-on zero turn mowers on hill stability.
 There are two units that we think really come out on top when it comes to hills.
 These two units are the Wright ZK and the Ferris Z3X.

 Which do you have or want?
 Which is your favorite?
 Let me know in the comments below!

 Do you own a lawn business?
 Check out our resources page for a complete list of all the lawn care tools/resources every lawn business owner must have!